Kizuo/Belowdeck/README.md

 		<ul>
 			<li>If you have Microsoft Windows:
 			<ul>
 			<li>Press the Windows key (the one with four diagonal boxes) and R at the same time.
 When Run opens,  take your hands off the keyboard if you haven't already and clear out anything in the box.
 Type in `cmd.exe` and press Ctrl, Shift, and Enter keys at the same time.
 Take your hands off the keyboard when the screen dims and Windows asks if you would like to allow Command Processor to make changes (or something like that).
-Click yes.
-You can breathe now.
+Click yes. <br>
 			<li>Once Command Prompt opens, <strong>minimize</strong> Command Prompt.
 Do not close it.
-If you do close it, follow the instructions above again.
-Click this link <a href="https://github.com/git-for-windows/git/releases/download/v2.37.1.windows.1/Git-2.37.1-32-bit.exe">Download Git for Windows</a>
+If you do close it, follow the instructions above again. <br>
+			<li>Click this link: <a href="https://github.com/git-for-windows/git/releases/download/v2.37.1.windows.1/Git-2.37.1-32-bit.exe">Download Git for Windows</a>.
+Open it and follow the installer instructions.
+Once it is installed, exit the installer and open File Explorer.
+Open your Documents folder and look at the top of your screen, where it has the path to your Documents folder.
+Double click that path.
+Right click when you see the raw text version of your path, and select Copy.
+Now minimize File explorer and open Command Prompt from your taskbar (the bar at the bottom of your screen).
+Command Prompt has a black icon with a white arrow.
+Type in `cd` with a space after it, but don't press Enter yet.
+Right click the black void and select Paste from the menu that pops up.
+Press enter.
+If you don't get any errors, you can move forward.
+If you do get an error, restart from the part where you open File Explorer.
+Enter this command: `git clone https://github.com/Kizuo/Belowdeck/`.
+Once the command finishes, enter this command
 	</ul>